WAPA-TV: NotiCentro

 NotiCentro (a Spanish translation of NewsCenter) is the name of WAPA-TV's news division; the station presently broadcasts 44 hours of locally produced newscasts each week (with eight hours each weekday and two hours each on Saturdays and Sundays).
 The news operation began in 1967 with Cuban-born Evelio Otero as the sole anchorman for the 6 p.m. newscast.
 Soon after, Carlos Ruben Ortiz joined the news staff for the 6 p.m. broadcast.
 Otero remained alone on camera, until his departure from WAPA in 1980 to take the senior editor position at the Voice of America in Washington.
 Ortiz shared the anchor slot at 6 p.m. with then newcomer Guillermo José Torres, a former radio announcer born in Juana Diaz who has since become the longest standing news anchor on the island, with a career spanning 43 years (Torres retired on August 5, 2013).
 The format predated the NewsCenter format which became popular on NBC affiliates in the 1970s.

 In its beginnings, NotiCentro 4 ran for only fifteen minutes in the afternoon, with a half-hour edition at 10 p.m.; there was also a weekend edition.
 Eventually, the program's running time was increased to a full hour.
 After Otero's departure, New York City–born William "Bill" Pérez became WAPA's news director (Torres held the post for a while, but eventually asked to serve only as a news anchor).
 In the late 1970s, Enrique Cruz, Luz Nereida Vélez, Sylvia Gómez, Luis Rigual, Cyd Marie Fleming, José Ésteves, Luis Francisco Ojeda and others joined the news department.

 In 1980, NotiCentro 4 inaugurated a new studio.
 In 1981, Pedro Rosa Nales joined the team.
 In 1982, Enrique Cruz, also known as "Kike Cruz", replaced Torres as show director.
 In 1983, Rigual died, and was replaced as main sports anchor by Rafael Bracero.
 Bobby Angleró joined the team of reporters as Bracero's main helper in 1983, the same year that the Coquí Satellite was inaugurated by the station.
-Coquí Satellite helped the station deliver breaking news quicker, and helped deliver the news on occasions such as the Challenger explosion, when Torres interrupted Ángela Meyer on her Chanita Gobernadora comedy section to break the news to the public only minutes after it had happened.
+Coquí Satellite helped the station deliver breaking news quicker, and helped deliver the news on occasions such as the Challenger explosion, when Torres interrupted Ángela Meyer on her "Chanita Gobernadora" comedy segment to break the news to the public only minutes after it had happened.